jasonribble/bitcoin-101/bitcoin-lightning-101.md

 By dollar cost averaging you remove psychological risk from investing into your long term investments.

+note: If you don't have any questions after this presentation, then I have failed.
+This is a very simple presentation.
+If I haven't made a mistake, then something is also wrong.

 ---
 # What is Bitcoin?